mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 reduced independently and then summed according to ``UnmirrorOption`` as follows (after normalisation to monitor and optional calibration with input calibration workspace):

 0: No transformation, i.e. normalised, (calibrated) workspace will be returned as reduced workspace.
-If Doppler.mirror_sense=14 (in Sample Logs) the reduced workspace has two wings, which will not be converted to energy.
+If ``Doppler.mirror_sense=14`` in input ``.nxs`` files, the reduced workspace has two wings, so the x-axis will not be converted to energy.
-If Doppler.mirror_sense=16 (in Sample Logs) the reduced workspace will be returned with x-axis in energy transfer.
+If ``Doppler.mirror_sense=16`` the reduced workspace will be returned with x-axis in energy transfer.
-Else no energy transfer will take place and the input run should be checked (warning)
+If the nexus entry is not present no energy transfer will take place and corresponding warning will be thrown.

 1: Left wing will be returned as reduced workspace.